-(1) Based on the minimum cash rental payments guaranteed under the respective leases, as required under GAAP, and excludes contingent rental payments, such as participation rents.
+Based on the minimum cash rental payments guaranteed under the respective leases, as required under GAAP, and excludes contingent rental payments, such as participation rents.
+Based on the minimum cash rental payments guaranteed under the respective leases, as required under GAAP, and excludes contingent rental payments, such as participation rents.

-(2) Represents the acquisition of a parcel of land adjacent to an existing farm, providing additional road access to such farm.
-No new lease was executed related to this acquisition.

 (3) Represents the acquisition of a parcel of farmable land adjacent to an existing farm.
+Subsequent to acquisition, we spent approximately \$153,000 to install certain improvements on this property.
+(4) Upon acquisition we are quested there new locase to the acquisition of a parcel of farmable land adjacent to an existing farm.
+Subsequent to acquisition, we spent approximately \$153,000 to install certain improvements on this property.

-(4) Upon acquisition, we executed four new leases with the existing tenants on these farms.
-The lease terms above represent the weighted-average lease term and aggregate annualized straight-line rent of these four leases.
+(4) Upon acquisition, we executed three new leases with the existing tenants on these farms.
+The lease terms above represent the weighted-average lease term and aggregate annualized straight-line rent of these three leases.